We know that consuming enough essential fatty acids is vital to support our health and wellbeing – they are called essential for a reason after all.

 - Deficiencies – suboptimal levels of magnesium, vitamin B6 and zinc can also inhibit the process responsible for prostaglandin formation.

-- Health conditions – evidence suggests that conditions such as hypertension, arthritis, psoriasis and diabetes may impair the ability of the delta-6-desaturase enzyme.
+- Health conditions – evidence suggests that conditions such as hypertension, arthritis, psoriasis and metabolic syndrome may impair the ability of the delta-6-desaturase enzyme.

 Omega-3 and omega-6 fatty acids compete for the same conversion enzymes and so consuming a high level of dietary omega-6 may cause issues even in the context of high dietary omega-3.